 We've also seen an in-game image of Octane, so there is a high chance there'll be more than just the 7 above Legends in-game at launch.Don't forget to keep checking back on our page, as we'll keep updating it as we learn more about Apex Legends Mobile.

 Want more?
-Check out our growing collection of Apex Legends Mobile articles!
+Check out our 29 other Apex Legends Mobile articles!